JeremieLitzler/journal/docs/README.md

 title: Home
 heroText: Hello,
 heroImage: /images/profilepic-400w.jpg
 tagline: and welcome to my blog.
-I hope you will find what you are looking for
+I hope you will find here what you are looking for!

 actions:
   - text: Who am I